The Shangri-Las: Public image

 The Shangri-Las' "tough girl" persona set them apart from other girl groups.
-Having grown up in a rough neighborhood of Queens, New York, they were less demure than their contemporaries.
+From a blue collar area of Queens, they were less demure than their contemporaries.
 Rumors about supposed escapades have since become legend; for example, the story that Mary Weiss attracted the attention of the FBI for transporting a firearm across state lines.
-In her defense, she said someone tried to break into her hotel room one night and for protection she bought a pistol.
-Whatever truth the stories may have, they were believed by fans in the 1960s, and they helped cement the group's bad-girl reputation.
+Weiss said that someone had attempted to break into her hotel room one night, and she bought a pistol for protection.
+Stories such as this were believed by fans in the 1960s, and they helped cement the group's bad-girl reputation.
 According to Weiss, that persona helped fend off advances from musicians on tours.